gornostal/Lazy-Resizer/README.md

 ------------

 Script creates a URL of a resized image.
-But for that moment it does not know whether resized image exists or not.
+But for that moment it does not know whether a resized image exists or not.

 When a resized image would be requested and if it exists, image returns to a browser, otherwise image path rewrites to a php script and resized image will be created.